Shrecknt/minecraft-utilities/README.md

 ---

 ### Currently Implemented Features:

 -   RCON Client
 -   -   RCON Packet data type
 -   -   Easy log-in and command sending
 -   Server List Pinger
 -   -   One-function pinging
+-   Check the auth status of servers

 ### Planned Features:

 -   Join online mode and offline mode servers
 -   Implement forge and fabric protocols to join modded servers
 -   Control panel / gui

 ### Maybe Goals:

 These are things that I would like to have, but are likely outside the scope of this project

 -   Legacy protocol support
 -   Custom TCP implementation